Keto diet benefits for weight loss, diabetes & PCOS

 In normal conditions, the body uses glucose as its preferred form of energy.
 Glucose can be used to fuel the body or be stored in the liver and muscles as glycogen.
 If there is insufficient sugar available to meet energy requirements, like when doing a ketogenic diet, the body will turn to stored fats and break down those instead.

-Studies reveal that a ketogenic diet generates not only weight loss and improved vitality, but also other important health benefits such as reductions in markers of diabetes, chronic pain, and much more.
+Scientific studies reveal that a ketogenic diet generates not only weight loss and improved vitality, but also other important health benefits such as reductions in markers of diabetes, chronic pain, and much more.

 The Keto diet has taken off in popularity, and there is some scientific evidence to demonstrate it can be good for preventing and treating a variety of diseases.
 But have you ever wondered what ketones are and the way the ketogenic diet can help with weight loss and general health?